sparkle-project/Sparkle/README.markdown

 * Seamless.
 There's no mention of Sparkle; your icons and app name are used.
 * Secure.
 Updates are verified using DSA signatures and Apple Code Signing.
 * Fast.
 Supports delta updates which only patch files that have changed.
 * Easy to install.
-Sparkle requires no code in your app, so it's easy to upgrade or remove the framework.
+Sparkle requires no code in your app, and only needs static files on a web server.
 * Supports bundles, preference panes, plugins, and other non-.app software.
 Can install .pkg files for more complicated products.
 * Handles permissions, quarantine and automatically asks for authentication if needed.
 * Uses RSS-based appcasts for release information.
 Appcasts are a de-facto standard supported by 3rd party update-tracking programs and websites.